Yuyue0221/EFM-lab.github.io/_members/Zhong-yuyue.md

 2025

-<h3 style="text-align: left;">76.
-Litchi polyphenols and carboxylated cellulose nanofiber synergistically improve the gel properties of κ-carrageenan gels: Insight from rheology, morphology and interaction computational simulation</h3>
+Litchi polyphenols and carboxylated cellulose nanofiber synergistically improve the gel properties of κ-carrageenan gels: Insight from rheology, morphology and interaction computational simulation

 Unravelling the mechanism of enzymatic resistance in different high amylose starch granules